‘Money excuse must stop’: Thibaut Courtois urges soccer to use NBA as reference point in calendar congestion crisis

 He admits there’s no one size fits all solution; but says one counterargument aimed at his profession must be firmly put to bed.

-“The excuse of ‘you earn a lot of money’ has to be stopped,” the Belgian told CNN Sport’s Amanda Davies after winning the Player Career Award at the recent Globe Soccer Awards in Dubai, United Arab Emirates.
+“The excuse of ‘you earn a lot of money’ has to be stopped,” the Belgian told CNN Sport after winning the Player Career Award at the recent Globe Soccer Awards in Dubai, United Arab Emirates.

 “You can also earn money with playing 10 games less.
 It’s not that (there are) too many games … I feel the problem is that we have a lack of rest.”